 Now, let’s pick a couple of watches from each of these brands to compare.
 We will be choosing one watch from two categories (chronograph, dress watch, dive watch, etc.) where Tissot and Seiko are known for, and see who has the edge in terms of functionality and overall quality.

 If you are looking for a watch that packs all the signature, Seiko features, the Prospex Solar Dive Watch is a decent and reasonably priced watch to look for.
 With an eye-catching design and robust construction, the Proplex is an excellent timepiece designed not only for casual wear but for rugged environments.

-This chronograph dive watch features black and blue accented bezel alongside a stainless-steel bracelet.
-It comes with three sub-dials with the date display right between the 4 and 5 o’clock position.
-As with all dive watches, the hands and markers are all coated with a luminous finish for better visibility in low light environments.
+This chronograph dive watch features a black and blue-accented bezel alongside a stainless-steel bracelet.
+It comes with three sub-dials with the date display right between the 4 and 5 o’clock positions.
+As with all dive watches, the hands and markers are all coated with a luminous finish for better visibility in low-light environments.

 The Prospex comes with a 44mm stainless steel case and a bandwidth of 20mm.
 It also uses a Hardlex crystal that is incredibly durable and scratch-resistant.
 As for its water-resistant rating, it is designed to be used for up to 660 feet underwater.

-The Seiko Prospex prides itself with its high-accuracy in time-keeping.
+The Seiko Prospex prides itself on its high accuracy in time-keeping.
 All thanks to the Seiko V175 Solar Powered Movement technology.
 The Proplex also delivers the standards that you expect from a Seiko watch; it is well-made, reliable, and available at a reasonable price tag.